OptimistikSAS/OIBus/documentation/docs/developer/local-test-stack.md

 The `simulator` profile requires the `iot` and `database` profile services to be running (Modbus server, MQTT broker, InfluxDB and PostgreSQL).
 Always start them together: `--profile iot --profile database --profile simulator` (or use `npm run docker:simulator`, which does this automatically).

+The simulator also generates [rolling CSV files](#ftp--sftp-threads) on the FTP and SFTP servers, but only while the `ftp` profile is up.
+Add `--profile ftp` to your command if you need those files.
 :::

 All services share the internal bridge network `oibus-network`.
 Ports are forwarded to `localhost` so